Estação Globo

 The special program featured songs from the soundtracks of soap operas, performed by Globo's famous actors.
 Luiz Ferré's Criadores e Criaturas' TV Colosso dog puppets also made a special appearance on this special singing "Eu Não Largo o Osso" sung by Paquitas, and written by Michael Sullivan and Paulo Massadas.

 The sets were built by José Cláudio and the special was directed by Jorge Fernando (director of TV Xuxa).

-Since then, it became a recurring show on Globo's schedule and is always hosted by popular singer Ivete Sangalo.